naalemi/Predicting_NYC_School_Bus_Breakdowns_Capstone_Project-Team-B-/docs/index.md

 ## 📌 Overview

 Every school day, thousands of NYC students depend on yellow school buses to arrive safely and on time.
-But breakdowns and delays happen — sometimes frequently — disrupting schedules and impacting learning.
+But breakdowns and delays happen, sometimes frequently, disrupting schedules and impacting learning.

 In this project, we analyzed **228,000+ incident records (2022–2025)** from NYC Open Data to:
 - Identify patterns behind delays and breakdowns.